Co-Parenting and COVID-19

 - BE HEALTHY – Model good behaviour for your children with intensive hand washing, wiping down surfaces and other objects that are frequently touched.
 Maintain social distancing, and self-isolation, if ordered by the PEI Chief Public Health Officer.
 Follow the guidance of the Chief Public Health Office found online.

 - BE CREATIVE – Some parents will have to work extra hours to help deal with the crisis, and other parents may be out of work or working reduced hours for a time.
-Plans will inevitably have to change.
+In such situations, plans will inevitably have to change.
 Encourage closeness with the parent who is not going to see your child by way of shared books, movies, games, FaceTime or Skype.

 - BE TRANSPARENT – Try to agree on what steps each of you as parents will take to protect the children from exposure.
 Parents should inform each other right away if a child is showing any possible symptoms of COVID-19.